Regio Songfestival: Venue and presenters

-On 26 April 2025, it was announced that the contest would be staged at the Stadstheater Arnhem in Arnhem, a venue that can host up to 750 people in the main hall.
+On 26 April 2025, it was announced that the contest would be staged at the Musis & Stadstheater in Arnhem.
 On 3 June 2025, Omroep Gelderland unveiled that Jochem van Gelder, Linda Geerdink and Rik Bronkhorst would host the event, all three being TV and radio presenters at the broadcaster.

+Contest overview

+The running order for the live show was published on 8 October 2025.
+Sieneke performed her 2010 Eurovision entry "Ik ben verliefd (Sha-la-lie)" as an interval act.